Does The Breastfeeding Center accept insurance?

 |*Travel Fee applies for all Home Visits.
 Please understand that insurance companies regard this as the client’s responsibility and do not reimburse for it.|

 |**If “yes” or “maybe” for this column we will bill your insurance company directly for clients with Aetna or United.
 For clients with any other insurance provider, you will pay out of pocket and we will provide you with forms to submit for reimbursement.|

 |***If the out of pocket cost, or your insurance coverage is prohibitive to the care you and your family need, please call to ask about our Sliding Scale or our Volunteer Trade Hours Programs.|

 I have an appointment scheduled.
 Should I call my insurance company before my appointment?

-If reimbursement is important to you, then we STRONGLY suggest you call them.
+If 100% coverage, or reimbursement is important to you, then we STRONGLY suggest you call them.
 Just call the phone number on the back of your insurance card and have your insurance ID number ready.
 Some plans will require a pre-certification or gap exception.
 Please review the NWLC Toolkit on breastfeeding care, and DOL FAQs to understand what the law requires your insurance company to cover.

 We suggest that you ASK your insurance company for a list of in-network providers for lactation consultation, if cost is a concern and they are able to provide you with an in-network option you should consider that first.
 However, most will not be able to provide you with a list of any in-network options for lactation care.
 Again, if they do not have in-network providers, the law requires them to cover out-of-network providers fully.